sohit-agarwal/Wexflow/README.md

 # What's New?

-Take a look at the [version 5.0](https://github.com/aelassas/Wexflow/releases/tag/v5.0).
-This version includes an addition of Swagger UI, bug fixes, performance enhancements and under the hood updates.
+Take a look at the [version 5.1](https://github.com/aelassas/Wexflow/releases/tag/v5.1).
+This version includes Twilio integration for sending SMS messages, bug fixes, performance enhancements and under the hood updates.

 This version has been depthly tested on Windows, Linux, macOS and the cloud, and runs 100% on Windows, Linux, macOS and the cloud.